tearust/teaproject/_mining/Mining-With-Own-Hardware.md

 Your first login will also ask `Are you sure you want to continue connecting (yes/no/[fingerprint])?` to which you can answer `yes`.

 #### Turn on swap memory of the Digital ocean droplet
 By default, digital ocean set the memory swap to off in order to save the life of their SSD drive.
-But if you do not care (you should not), you should turn it on.
-It will potentially prevent the OOM (out of memory) which causes your server to crash.
-Please follow the instruction below:
+We recommend turning it on.
+It will potentially prevent the OOM (out of memory) errors which could cause your server to crash.
+Please use the following instructions to enable swap memory:
 [Digital ocean instruction](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04)

-#### Plant your Your B CML seed
+#### Plant your Your CML seed

 <img width="1150" alt="St-1" src="https://user-images.githubusercontent.com/86096370/137788027-63f90793-f89d-43a5-808f-22bdb74bc6a7.png">